dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure IoT Services.md

 It is an network of internet connected devices are embedded in everyday objects and allows to send and receive data (settings, telemetry, etc.)

+### IoT Hub

+Bi-directional communication with streaming source
+Was designed specify to connect to IoT devices, sensors, etc.
+Allows to manage security for individual devices
+Gives Insight into the producer and consumers, allows to monitor and control the source
+It is a PaaS (Platform as a Service) offering
+Highly secure, scalable and reliable service
+Provides SDK for lot of programming languages
+Supports : AMPQ, AMTT and HTTPS

 ### Azure IoT Central

 Similar to IoT Hub but provides ready made templates that can be used to create services